 What defines the ideal spot for a good business lunch differs from person to person.
-Some just need a quiet cha chaan teng with quick service for a brisk meeting, others want to show off their insider knowledge by visiting a neighbourhood gem for certain local specialities, while there are those who require an extravagant Michelin-starred experience to wow clients.
+Some just need a quiet coffee shop with quality java for a brisk meeting, others want to show off their insider knowledge by visiting a neighbourhood gem for certain local specialities, while there are those who require an extravagant Michelin-starred experience to wow clients.
 Well, we cover all the bases here in our guide to the best places for business lunches in Hong Kong – and the food is good at each spot, naturally.

 Chef Adam Cliff’s take on Thai street food is a step above most other such restaurants but it’s quality without hurting the bank balance, so it’s a good bet if you’re footing the bill.
 On the whole, the food remains true to its origins but with a few tweaks.
 The stylish interior and modern open kitchen ought to impress your clients.
 If that fails, a generous bowl of wagyu beef boat noodles with crunchy toppings should leave them satisfied and ready to sign anything.

 Hong Kong's hottest new al fresco dining space offers stunning views from its location by the Tsim Sha Tsui Harbourfront – perfect for doing some schmoozing.
 The menu is inspired by casual Australian cuisine, and in line with its waterfront location, all things seafood dominate.
 The seafood platters are a particularly mouth-watering option to share if you're with a small group.

 Have a celebratory team lunch at these spots that are great for groups